HEIGVD-S3-DAI/fastpaws/docs/protocol.md

 At any time, a client can send a request to quit the game using unicast UDP fire-and-forget pattern on the server port : 4445.

-The server send a multicast request to inform a client left, indicating his username.
+The server send a multicast request to inform that a client left, indicating his username.

 It also checks if all the clients left, and end the game if it is the case.